Our Shared Legacy

 But some of the most important stories live on the margins.

-The Legacy Project: Westside and Beyond exists to preserve and elevate the histories of Black and immigrant families whose lives and contributions have been underrepresented in Bartlesville’s public narrative.
+The Legacy Project: Westside and Beyond exists to preserve and elevate the histories of Native, Black, and immigrant families whose lives and contributions have been underrepresented in Bartlesville’s public narrative.
 These stories are not peripheral to the city’s history.
 They are living history, essential to understanding the social, cultural, and community fabric of Bartlesville.

 Black families in Bartlesville formed strong, self-sustaining communities in the face of exclusion, segregation, and limited access to opportunity.
 Through faith institutions, family networks, and mutual support systems, they nurtured children, preserved culture, and demonstrated leadership and resilience across generations, often without formal recognition or documentation.
 Their experiences reflect strength, dignity, and perseverance that continue to shape the community today.